- An attorney says the family hasn't decided whether to appeal

 - 13-year-old was declared brain dead after tonsil surgery

-A judge has concluded that 13-year-old Jahi McMath, who suffered complications after tonsil surgery
+A judge has concluded that 13-year-old Jahi McMath, who suffered complications after tonsil surgery, is brain dead.

 But it's unclear what will happen next to the California teen.